North American B-25 Mitchell: Variants

 An improved version of the B-25G, this version relocated the manned dorsal turret to a more forward location on the fuselage just aft of the flight deck.
 It also featured two additional fixed .50 in (12.7 mm) machine guns in the nose and in the H-5 onward, four in fuselage-mounted pods.
 The T13E1 light weight cannon replaced the heavy M4 cannon 75 mm (2.95 in).
-Single controls were installed from the factory with navigator in the right seat (number made: 1000; two airworthy as of 2015).
+Single controls were installed from the factory with navigator in the right seat.
+1,000 were produced.